gladmo/leetcode/README.md

   leetcode [command]

 Available Commands:
-  base        clear & replace all question use you specified clear       set questions to default get         get leet question from leetcode-cn.com help        Help about any command info        print leet question info
+  backup      backup you complete questions to solutions base        clear & replace all question use you specified (backup all unbanked) clear       set questions to default (backup all unbanked) get         get leet question from leetcode-cn.com help        Help about any command info        print leet question info